EjbejaranosAI/SEL_PW3/CONTRIBUTING.md

-TThis project is a great work done by 4 upc AI masters students in year 2022 for SEL award.
+This project is a great work done by 4 upc AI masters students in year 2022 for SEL award.
 All this work was organized using agile methodologies.

 Authors: